-Answering services typically make use of call mapping, which allows their agents to follow adaptable, flexible scripts to best serve every customer they speak with
+Answering services typically make use of call mapping, which allows their agents to follow adaptable, flexible call handling instructions to best serve every customer they speak with.

 High-quality answering services will have strong call mapping systems in place, typically using top-of-the-line technology and training their agents carefully on how to make the most of these sort-of scripts.

-If the answering service isn’t using scripting technology that can be customized to your specific business, they’re likely not the one for you.
+If the answering service isn’t using call handling technology that can be customized to your specific business, they’re likely not the one for you.

 7. Search For a Service With Strong Experience

 Too many answering services are unfortunately happy to hire anyone who has a strong internet connection and phone line so long as they can be available for set hours a few times a week.